mattpolzin/OpenAPIKit/README.md

 Be aware of the change to minimum Swift version, now Swift 6.2.

+This version drops support for validations and simplification against OAS 3.0.x documents.
+You can convert those documents to OAS 3.1/3.2 in-code and run validations against the newer versions which is generally going to be quite adequate.
+See the migration guide for more.

 ### Decoding OpenAPI Documents

 Most documentation will focus on what it looks like to work with the